Introduction

 -

 The lab consists of several Modules.
 Each module contains one or more Tasks.
-When you finish a module, click the Next button at the bottom of the instructions sidebar to proceed.
+When you finish a module, click the Next button at the bottom of the instructions to proceed.

 Task 1: Launch the Dev Spaces workspace